 The data feed is in short comprised of product data.
-How eSales handles the data feed depends on the feed operations included in the XML-file that is imported.
+How Elevate handles the data feed depends on the feed operations included in the XML-file that is imported.

-An online fashion retailer sells articles in different colors and styles, in different sizes.
-To describe an article and its properties, eSales 4 utilises a model with three levels.
+An online retailer often sells articles in different colors or styles, and in different sizes or configurations.
+To describe an article and its properties, Voyado Elevate utilizes a model with three levels.

-The first level is the product group (the overall article), the second level is the product (the color or style), and the third level is the variant (the size/SKU).
+The first level is the product group (the overall article), the second level is the product (the style or color), and the third level is the variant (the SKU/size/configuration).
 The product is what is shown in a search result.
-Consider the image below where the different type of tops are product groups, the colors of the different types are the products, and the sizes of the products are the variants.
+Consider the image below where the different type of ladies tops are product groups, the colors of the different types are the products, and the sizes of the products are the variants.